 Lately, the People’s Bank of China (PBOC) has been acting more and more in correlation with other central banks, so Chinese news matters as well.
 Based on the above, the idea is to use an oscillator on the shorter timeframes (ideally the 5-minute chart), during the Asian session, for buying oversold and selling overbought levels.
 However, not all Asian sessions are recommended, as the ones when BOJ, RBA or PBOC are expected to hit the wires with some important news should be avoided.

 Swing Trading with Overbought and Oversold Areas

-Swing trading can be used as well when trading overbought and oversold levels in ranging markets.
-For this, one should identify a longer period of time during which price may range.
-The classical example here comes from the Non-Farm Payrolls (NFP) week.
-Such a week is most of the times a ranging one, in the sense that the NFP is always being released on the first Friday of each trading month.
-Therefore, in such a week, one should expect ranges, so oscillators should be applied on currency charts.
-However, when compared with the previous case, one can use these oscillators on the hourly and even the four hours charts in order to find out fake moves into overbought and oversold areas.
-Using this example, if the market is traveling on a Tuesday of the NFP week, chances are that break is a fake one and until the NFP prices will get back into the initial range.
-This is when overbought and oversold levels are really useful as they will help trades profit from short to medium-term swings.
+Swing trading can also be used when trading overbought and oversold levels in ranging markets.
+For this, one should identify a longer period of time during which the price may range.
+The classical example here is the Non-Farm Payrolls (NFP) week.
+Such a week is usually a ranging one, in the sense that the NFP is always released on the first Friday of each trading month.
+As a result, in such a week one should expect ranges, so oscillators should be applied on currency charts.
+However, when compared with the previous case, one can use these oscillators on the hourly and even the 4-hour charts in order to identify fake moves into overbought and oversold areas.
+Using this example, if the market travels on a Tuesday of the NFP week, chances are that that break is a fake one, until the NFP prices get back into the initial range.
+This is when overbought and oversold levels are really useful, as they will help traders to profit from short- to medium-term swings.

 Other educational materials